RubberDuckEng/vmgc/README.md

 * Guidance on the prefered order of LocalHandle vs &LocalHandle vs &HeapHandle as passing types.
 * Should as_ref() be renamed borrow()?  and as_mut() as borrow_mut()?
 * Explore if FooHandle<Option<T>> could be null or T or if we need to use Option<FooHandle<T>>.
+* How can we share more code (e.g. is_of_type, try_downcast, etc.) between LocalHandle and HeapHandle?

 # Blocking for wren integration